wagerfield/xrc/readme.md

 ## Development

 1. Clone the repository and `cd` into it
-2. Run `yarn` to install the dependencies
+2. Run `yarn` to install the project dependencies
 3. Run `yarn dev` to start the TypeScript compiler in watch mode

 [typescript]: https://www.typescriptlang.org